swcarpentry/python-novice-gapminder/episodes/16-writing-functions.md

 ~~~
 {: .output}

-## Arguments in call are matched to parameters in definition.
+## Arguments in a function call are matched to its defined parameters.

 *   Functions are most useful when they can operate on different data.
 *   Specify *parameters* when defining a function.